QuintenVervynck/Active-Machine-Learning-Lung-Scans/README.md

 ## Abstract
-In this paper we'll use pool-based active machine learning to try to reduce the amound of labeled images that are needed for lung disease recognition.
+In this paper we'll use pool-based active machine learning to try to reduce the amount of labeled images that are needed for lung disease recognition.
 We'll test and compare different query strategies, and experiment with enhancing the images.